Waldorf Astoria New York: 21st century

-Anbang conversion
+Anbang acquisition and conversion

-In October 2014, Chinese company Anbang Insurance Group bought Waldorf Astoria New York from Hilton for US$1.95 billion, making it the most expensive hotel ever sold at the time.
+In October 2014, Chinese company Anbang Insurance Group bought the Waldorf Astoria New York from Hilton for $1.95 billion, making it the most expensive hotel ever sold at the time.
 A Chinese restaurant, La Chine, opened at the Waldorf Astoria late the following year.
+Anbang's founder Wu Xiaohui wanted to convert the Waldorf Astoria into a five-star hotel with condominiums and large units, discussing with several local developers about the possibility of partnering on the redevelopment.

 On July 1, 2016, Anbang announced plans to refurbish the hotel and turn some rooms into condominiums, The Towers of the Waldorf Astoria.
-Under the plan, some of the hotel's rooms would be turned into apartments, while the remaining guestrooms would be operated by Hilton.
+Under the plan, some of the hotel's rooms would be turned into condominium apartments, while the remaining guestrooms would be operated by Hilton.
 The final event in the Grand Ballroom, on February 28, 2017, was a charity gala celebrating NewYork-Presbyterian Hospital with Stevie Wonder playing.
-As part of the refurbishment process, the hotel closed on March 1, 2017.
-The hotel's restaurants, including Peacock Alley, The Bull and Bear Steak House, and La Chine, were all closed; they were planned to reopen when the renovation was completed.
-A week after the hotel closed, on March 7, 2017, the LPC voted unanimously to list the interiors of many of the hotel's public spaces as New York City landmarks, protecting them from major alterations.
+The hotel closed the next day, March 1, 2017.
+The restaurants, which were all closed, were planned to reopen when the renovation was completed.
+On March 7, the LPC voted unanimously to list the interiors of many of the hotel's public spaces as New York City landmarks, protecting them from major alterations; the designation covered about 62000 ft2.
+Skidmore, Owings & Merrill (SOM) was hired to renovate the hotel's interior and preserve the landmark-protected rooms, and Suffolk Construction was hired as the general contractor.

+Public spaces like the Grand Ballroom and Peacock Alley were refurbished as part of the project.
+The hotel rooms were planned to be on the lowest 18 floors.
+Jean-Louis Deniot redesigned the apartments and amenity areas, Pierre-Yves Rochon refurbished the hotel rooms, and AvroKO designed a new restaurant space.
+ArtCare Conservation was hired to redesign the hotel's murals, and the historical woodwork, metalwork, and plasterwork was renovated or replaced.
+The windows were enlarged to comply with revised building codes.
+At its busiest point, the renovation project employed 1,000 workers each day.
+SOM estimated that 96% of the hotel's interior was replaced entirely, although the landmarked portions of the interior were refurbished.
+Wu had contemplated adding several other features to the hotel, including a billionaires' private club and a private gym.